Ireland’s Climate Mitigation Plan Upheld in Landmark Challenge

 Government Acted Within Policy-Making Discretion

 MacGrath J stressed that there was no dispute between the parties regarding the grave risks posed by climate change nor of the need for urgent action.
 He noted the unique complexity of this case which involved an “uneasy interaction” of law and science, and he stated that the separation of powers constrained him from carrying out a substantive review of the Plan.
 The Government had provided evidence of its decarbonisation efforts and MacGrath J was not convinced that the Plan did not contain “any or any adequate measures to achieve the national transition objective”.
-He noted that the Act itself is couched in non-prescriptive language which leaves the Government with considerable policy-making discretion regarding its chose mitigation measures.
+He noted that the Act itself is couched in non-prescriptive language which leaves the Government with considerable policy-making discretion regarding its chosen mitigation measures.
 The Plan is but an initial step along the path towards the 2050 goal and MacGrath J concluded that it is “but one, albeit extremely important, piece of the jigsaw”.

 Locus Standi and Human Rights